sight in your firearm

 • 25 yards – Great for pistols and close-range carbines.
 Also useful for initial zeroing before moving further out.

-• 100 yards – Standard zeroing distance for rifles with magnified optics.
+• 100 yards – Standard zeroing distance for rifles with slightly magnified optics.
 Ideal for hunting and precision shooting.

 • 200 yards and beyond – Long-range shooters often choose these distances depending on caliber, ballistic trajectory, and purpose.